 The nominally highest ranking elected politician in the colony was the president of the Executive Council, which was the name of the governor general’s cabinet.
 Executive Council members were appointed from the United Province’s parliament.
 Though the presidency was not a very powerful office, the person who held it was nevertheless sometimes informally referred to as the prime minister or premier of Canada.

-On July 1, 1867 A.J.
-Fergusson Blair was made President of the Privy Council of Canada, a job that would be subsequently held by many prime ministers of Canada.
-See that data chapter for more information on how the modern prime ministership came into being.
+On July 1, 1867 the incumbent president of the executive council, A.J.
+Fergusson Blair, was made President of the Privy Council of Canada, a job that would be subsequently held by many prime ministers of Canada.
+The incumbent attorney general of Canada West, John A. Macdonald, became the first prime minister of Canada.
+See the prime ministers data chapter for more information on how the modern prime ministership came into being.